Adroiti/docs-for-code-review-tools/tfsec/google-bigquery-no-public-access.md

-Pattern: Use of public access for BigQuery dataset
+Pattern: Use of public access for Google BigQuery dataset

 Issue: -

 ## Description

-Using 'allAuthenticatedUsers' provides any GCP user - even those outside of your organisation - access to your BigQuery dataset.
+Using `allAuthenticatedUsers` provides any GCP user - even those outside of your organisation - access to your BigQuery dataset.

 **Resolution**: Configure access permissions with higher granularity.